davidsneighbour/kollitsch.dev/content/blog/2022/protected-dotfiles-with-keybase/index.md

 rm protected_repo
 ```

-And that is all that needs to be done.
+And that's all that needs to be done.
 Put your secret files into the encrypted repository and don't forget to push them up to Keybase, then link them from your dotfiles repository.

 I should probably, in some time, write up a post about [my dotfiles repository][1], but, to be blunt, right now it's a mess and nothing to be too proud of.
 This whole encrypted secrets-set-up though is perfectly fine and I would advise you to implement it or some variety of it into your dotfiles hygiene :)